 The Early Facilitation Process facilitates the entry of Kindergarten students (Year 1 and/or Year 2) with exceptional needs into YCDSB.
 The process allows the multidisciplinary team and school team to gather information about students with special/complex needs entering school for the first time.
-It enables all stakeholders to develop a plan of action to best meet student needs upon entry to school.
+It enables all partners to develop a plan of action to best meet student needs upon entry to school.

-As part of the Early Facilitation Process, information evenings for parent(s)/guardian(s)s are presented by Student Services multidisciplinary staff in conjunction with Early Intervention Services of York Region (EISYR) and Kinark to explain the process, address concerns, and answer parent(s)/guardian(s) questions.
+As part of the Early Facilitation Process, information evenings for Parent(s)/Guardian(s)s are presented by Student Services multidisciplinary staff in conjunction with Early Intervention Services of York Region (EISYR) and Kinark to explain the process, address concerns, and answer Parent(s)/Guardian(s) questions.